rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 But this compactness comes with a cost - cycle needs to be unassembled completely.
 Thankfully, YouTube came to the rescue and Bike and I were packed!

-{% include image.html file="/images/2022_01_30_KolhapurTri/Orucase,jpg" description="Very Compact Cycling Bag - OruCase" %}
+{% include image.html file="/images/2022_01_30_KolhapurTri/Orucase,jpg" description="Very Compact Cycling Bag - Orucase" %}